Best places to Visit India in the Month of February

 February is the month of festivities and celebrations.
 It is also the month when India bids adieu to winter and is on the brink of spring.
 The month starts with Valentine’s day and ends with Mahashivratri, hence it is an ideal time to travel to some of the best places.

 Agra Taj Mahotsav

-Taj Mahotsav that takes place between the 18th and 27th of February, The annual 10-day event offers a peek into India’s rich arts, crafts, cultures, cuisine, dance, and music.
-Held just a stone throw away from the Taj Mahal, the Taj Mahotsav is aimed at providing encouragement to artisans and providing a platform for India’s performing arts.
+Taj Mahotsav takes place in the month of February, The annual 10-day event offers a peek into India’s rich arts, crafts, cultures, cuisine, dance, and music.
+Held just a stone’s throw away from the Taj Mahal, the Taj Mahotsav is aimed at providing encouragement to artisans and providing a platform for India’s performing arts.

 The procession of elephants and camels along with drummers is one of the major attractions of the festivals.
 Elephant and camel rides are also on offer, even there are games for kids, and a happening food festival to mark the event.